Mancini hits long home run, Orioles beat Guardians 5-4

 Cleveland starter Triston McKenzie allowed five runs and on just three hits with four strikeouts and three walks over seven innings.
 McKenzie has allowed eight homers over his past four starts.

+“It was kind of a strange line,” Cleveland manager Terry Francona said.
+“He threw three hits and they were all home runs.
+He's been really good.
+Thinking these kids aren’t going to be perfect probably isn’t fair.”

 Ramírez gave the Guardians a 1-0 lead in the first with a homer off Tyler Wells.
-It was his 14th homer of the season and league-leading 53rd RBI.
+It was his 14th homer of the season and league-leading 53rd RBIs.
+Wells allowed two runs and two hits over four innings.

+“I didn’t want to come out of the game," Wells said.
+"That’s just the competitive side in me.
+I’m glad that Hyder was able to pull me aside and talk to me about it.
+That makes the decision easier, but at the same time, too, I still wanted to be out there.”

 Mancini tied the game in the bottom half with a homer that traveled 438 feet.